IndiaFilings / Learn / Child Labour Law Regulations In India

 Children under 14 Years of Age

+Children under the age of 14 years cannot be employed or permitted to work in any occupation or process.
 However, this restriction will not apply if a child helps his/her family or family enterprise (which is not a hazardous occupation), after his/her school hours or during vacation.
-Family in relation to a child means his/her father, mother, brother, sister and father’s sister and brother and mother’s sister and brother.
+Family in relation to a child means his/her father, mother, brother, sister and father's sister and brother and mother's sister and brother.
+Also, a child below the age of 14 years will be allowed to work as an artist in the audio-visual entertainment industry, including the advertisement, films, television serials or any other entertainment or sports activities except the circus, subject to conditions and safety measures.

 Adolescents - 14 to 18 Years of Age